modernweb-dev/rocket/site/pages/40--blog/004--enable-progressive-hydration/index.rocket.md

 For components that only require styles and no interactivity we are done.

-➡️ The HTML output works without any JavaScript
+➡️ The HTML output works without any JavaScript <br>
-➡️ It's crystal clear which components are used on the page ➡️ You do not need to hand write the imports
+➡️ It's crystal clear which components are used on the page <br>
+➡️ You do not need to hand write the imports <br>

 So are we done? 🤔